paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     /// Should not be sent unless the block hash is known.
     CheckAndImportAssignment(
         IndirectAssignmentCert,
+        CandidateIndex, // The index of the candidate included in the block.
         ResponseChannel<AssignmentCheckResult>,
     ),
     /// Check if the approval vote is valid and can be accepted by our view of the